programmerraja/MyBlog/content/notes/2024/LLM strucuted output and Parser.md

 - A bias value of -100 will likely block the token from being generated
 - **logprobs** Include the log probabilities on the `logprobs` most likely output tokens, as well the chosen tokens.
 For example, if `logprobs` is 5, the API will return a list of the 5 most likely tokens

+### xgrammar

+[XGrammar](https://github.com/mlc-ai/xgrammar) is an open-source library for efficient, flexible, and portable structured generation.
+It supports general context-free grammar to enable a broad range of structures while bringing careful system optimizations to enable fast executions.
+XGrammar features a minimal and portable C++ backend that can be easily integrated into multiple environments and frameworks, and is co-designed with the LLM inference engine and enables zero-overhead structured generation in LLM inference.

 ## Praser
 ### Jina AI